Raffiepro/SQUIRM/docs/docs/index.md

 Wyrm is an interpreted and compiled programming language.
 It is aimed to be very embeddable from both ends.
 You can create C/C++ libraries for a Wyrm project to extend its functionality, and the Wyrm interpreter can be embeddable everywhere from its source code.

 - Wyrm: The name of the language.
 Translates Wyrm code to
-- Phi: An interpreter of Wyrm
+- Amph: An interpreter of Wyrm
 - Drac: A transcompiler of Wyrm to C/C++
 - Zmey: A package manager for Wyrm